 If you had any functional areas of your Wix site, now is the time to recreate that in WordPress.
-Forms and widgets like calendars or tag clouds can easily be setup in WordPress.
-This step is really just a matter of examining your Wix site to see if there are any features that you want carried over to your WordPress website.
+Contact forms and calendars and tag clouds and archive widgets can easily be set up in WordPress.
+This step is really just a matter of examining your Wix site to see if there are any features that you want to be carried over to your WordPress website.

 Step 3: Test Site